Liyubov/mobility_analysis_openhumans/README.md

 # project goal and details

-*Authors: Liubov Tupikina, Bastian Greschake, Marc Santolini*
+*Authors: Liubov Tupikina, Bastian Greschake, Marc Santolini, Vero Estrada*

 The project is dedicated to analysis of mobility data for social good: "what we can learn from our geolocation about how people are traveling and how they can contribute to local communities around the globe".
 The research questions here are: